armleth/cuda-mlp-inference/README.md

 Implement Level 1 and/or Level 2 using Triton

+# Testing

+A small file `weights.json` is located at the root of the `src` directory, based on https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example

 # TODO

+- Change this horrible architecture
 - Switch to gtest
 - Factorise tests_matrix_multiplications
 - Add pitch in 2D matrixes multiplication
+- Use thrust and https://docs.nvidia.com/cuda/cublas/index.html#cublasltmatmul to compute matrix mutliplication